Hey there, green thumbs! Garden irrigation might sound fancy, but with a few clever DIY tricks, keeping your garden lush and thriving can be a breeze.

 Plastic Bottle Magic

 Ever tried bottle irrigation?
 I just poke a few holes in an old bottle and let it drip-feed my plants.
-It’s recycling with a purpose!
+It’s recycling with a purpose, and a great trick to use when you start a ground garden.

 Gravity-Fed Systems